Rashidan District: Administration

-Healthcare

 Education

 After 2001 when Taliban fled the country, most of people sent their children to schools and universities.
 Rashidan district has two high school (Hussain Khil High school) and (Shahid Mohammad Azim High School) and around four secondary schools, which are located at different spots of the district.
 Shahid Mohammad Azim high school is located in Hussainkhel village near to the Rashidan district building.

-Currently (2019) there are many young lecturers who teach at national universities of Afghanistan, Professor Khaliq Rashid who is from this district teaches at Jawaher Lal Nehru University in Delhi, India.

 Another significant person from Rashidan is Khalilullah Hotak, who served as Chief of Staff for the former President of Afghanistan, Professor Burhanuddin Rabani and head of the National Directorate of Security in many provinces.
 Hotak currently resides in Sweden.

 Many more are holding bachelor's degrees in different fields and are currently employed by the government of Afghanistan.

 Demographics

 22,280 people are living in the villages of the district, with 96% of them Pashtun and 4% Hazara.

 Water Shortage

 The continuing drought is the main problem of the district.
 In 2002, only 6% of arable land was farmed.
 The lack of water make people leave their villages and go to other districts or abroad.
 In latest years with increase in the winter snowfalls the water level in this district has increased.